Ilyeschrif22/housing-price-prediction/README.md

-# Real Estate Price Prediction System — Railway Deployment
+# Real Estate Price Prediction System with Railway Deployment

 This project exposes a production-ready Flask API that predicts the numeric price (TND) of a property from its characteristics.